chunk should go here.

 Click Publish in the WebMatrix IDE.
 WebMatrix will calculate any changes made to files since the last time you published and display the changes in a dialog box similar to the following:

-Click Continue to initiate transfer of these files to Windows Azure.
+To initiate transfer of these files to Windows Azure, click Continue.

 Download diagnostic log files to your local computer

 Now that you have introduced an error condition on the web site, you can download the resulting diagnostic log files to your local computer for analysis.
 To ensure that web site diagnostics creates all of the log files specified under the Diagnostics section of the web site's Configure management page, refresh your browser once or twice to ensure that the error occurs.
 Follow these steps to download the diagnostic log files to your local computer: